vijaymm111097/vijaypython/day2.md

 # variables
 - variables are nothing but a container which holds the value
 - variable stores the value and address to the memory location
+- variable is a name which is used to refer memory location of thatvalue

 ex: x=10
 - python reads from RHS to LHS